 In addition to these core courses, the online MSN-FNP degree track at Bradley University includes five preceptor-supervised, locally administered practicums.
 Here, aspiring FNPs apply their new skills in a functioning clinical environment and work with patients across various demographics, including individuals with acute and chronic conditions, women, children and the elderly.

 With accreditation from the Commission on Collegiate Nursing Education and Higher Learning Commission, this online MSN-FNP track stands out.
-RNs looking to advance into FNP roles can learn more about the online MSN-FNP program by visiting the Bradley University website.
+RNs looking to advance into FNP roles should consider the Bradley University program.